What is a payment facilitator?

 An all-in-one payments solution

-Part of the appeal of outsourcing to a PayFac is that it cuts out the need for third-party technology like payment gateways.
-As mentioned earlier, this is because your PayFac partner will either already have a relationship with a gateway, or as is the case with Finix, it’s a part of its tech stack.
+Part of the appeal of PayFac-as-a-service models is that it cuts out the need for third-party technology like payment gateways.
+As mentioned earlier, this is because your provider is already hooked into a payment processor and either already has a relationship with a gateway, or as is the case with Finix, it’s part of its tech stack.
+Finix is also a processor, which further enhances and streamlines the entire process.

 Compliance and risk